-So I ask you again, what would our world look like if everyone who calls themselves a follower of Jesus Christ lived by a Christian Code of Conduct?
+What would our world look like if everyone who calls themselves a follower of Jesus Christ actually lived by a Christian Code of Conduct?

 PS…You can download the Christian Code of Conduct from our community library under the Faith section.
 If you need the password fill out the form below.